zyrolasting/denxi/crypto/README.md

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

+---

-This subsystem statically links `libcrypto.a.3` to provide a simplified interface for creating message digests, creating signatures using assymetric keys, and verifying signatures.
+This subsystem statically-links OpenSSL libraries across platforms to provide a simplified interface for creating message digests, creating signatures using assymetric keys, and verifying signatures.
+Each architecture and operating system is represented using its own library.

-See `Makefile` for reproduction steps.